NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_iscsi-v-nfs.rst

    Cinder is utilized in bare-metal or non-virtualized environments, the NFS storage protocol is not an option.

--  The number of volumes on E-Series varies based on platform.
-The E5x00 series supports 2048 volume per system while the E2x00 series supports 512.
-In both cases, the number of cinder volumes is limited to 256 per physical server.
-If live migration is enabled, E-Series is limited to 256 volumes.
-See the netapp\_enable\_multiattach option for more information.

 **NFS**

 -  The maximum number of files in a single FlexVol volume exported through NFS is dependent on the size of the FlexVol volume; a 1TB